 Forest risk commodity Production/ consumption data Volume Metric Full/Partial data?
-If partial data, please explain Timber Consumption data 31922 Cubic meters Partial commodity production/consumption The annual audit of sustainable timber procurement that Crest Nicholson conducts every year includes all of the suppliers and subcontractors that procured timber on our behalf in the year.
+If partial data, please explain Timber Consumption data 37160 Cubic meters Partial commodity production/consumption Our annual audit of sustainable timber procurement includes all of the suppliers and subcontractors that procured timber on our behalf in the Financial Year.
 However, certain elements of this audit require our supply chain partners to voluntarily participate and disclose key pieces of information, including the volume of timber in the products they procured on our behalf.
-While our quarterly audits ensure that all of our supply chain partners are procuring sustainably sourced and credibly certified timber on our behalf, we are not able to confirm the volume of timber purchased without the voluntary participation of our supply chain partners in the annual audit.
-In our last annual audit, 0.45% of the timber procured by Crest Nicholson was not fully disclosed by our supply chain.
+While our quarterly audits ensure that all of our supply chain partners are procuring sustainably sourced and credibly certified timber for us, we are not able to confirm the volume of timber purchased without that voluntary participation by our suppliers and subcontractors in the annual audit.
+In our FY16 annual audit, 5.76% of the timber procured by Crest Nicholson was not fully disclosed by our supply chain.